-STEP 5: Decorating & Styling Shelves
+Step 5: Decorating & Styling Shelves

-Now that you’ve identified your shelving constraints, found inspiration and decided on what you like, and gathered together the decor you have to work with, it’s time to actually decorate!
+Now that you’ve identified your shelving constraints, found inspiration and decided on what you like, and gathered together the décor you have to work with, it’s time to actually decorate!

 Don’t be scared, you can do it!!

 Start with your efforts to recreate the vignettes you liked from your inspiration photos.
 Place those somewhere on your shelves and then move on to filling in the rest.

 A lot of times I put all my decor out on the table and just add one piece at a time.
 I’ll get a whole shelf set, decide I want a piece of it on a different shelf, and shift things around.

 I seriously just bought a bunch of succulents and a galvanized tray to duplicate the succulent planter from my inspiration photo!